-Dr. Eilionóir Flynn, Principal Investigator at NUI Galway said “The primary aim of DARE is to equip a new generation of researchers to respond to global challenges facing persons with disabilities and policy makers.
+Dr. Eilionóir Flynn, Principal Investigator at the University of Galway said “The primary aim of DARE is to equip a new generation of researchers to respond to global challenges facing persons with disabilities and policy makers.
 Its goal is to give legitimacy, through research, to the lived experience of persons with disabilities, as a basis for law reform.”

 Accessibility Statement for the DARE Website